Zeeeepa/mcp-server/README.md

 ## Troubleshooting

-- Prompts/tools not appearing: restart the client after editing MCP config; confirm Node 18+ is available to the client runtime.
+- Tools not appearing: restart the client after editing MCP config; confirm Node 18+ is available to the client runtime.
-- Slash commands do nothing: update to the latest `@contextstream/mcp-server` and restart your MCP client (prompts are parameter-free and should insert immediately).
 - Unauthorized errors: verify `CONTEXTSTREAM_API_URL` and `CONTEXTSTREAM_API_KEY` (or `CONTEXTSTREAM_JWT`).
 - Wrong workspace/project: use `workspace_associate` to map the current repo folder to the correct workspace.